BjornL1/heritage-housing2/README.md

       * after 12 months of usage, the model's predictions are 50% off more than 30% of the time.
 Say, a prediction is >50% off if predicted 10 months and the actual value was 2 months.
    * The output is defined as a continuous value for tenure in months.
 It is assumed that this model will predict tenure if the Predict Churn Classifier predicts 1 (yes for churn).
 If the prospect is online, the prospect will have already provided the input data via a form.
 If the prospect talks to a salesperson, the salesperson will interview to gather the input data and feed it into the App.
 The prediction is made on the fly (not in batches).

+The predictive model should aim to acchieve an R2 value of 0.8 or higher

+No wireframes, no kanban board.
+Get data

 ## Dashboard Design
 * List all dashboard pages and their content, either blocks of information or widgets, like buttons, checkboxes, images, or any other items that your dashboard library supports.